rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------

-### LAB-1: SSH into your Linux Workshop VM environment & test the Command Line Interface tools
+### LAB-1: SSH into your Linux Workshop VM environment & Test the Command Line Interface tools

 - Let's start by logging into the Workshop environment from your machine (Mac, PC, Laptop, Desktop, Terminal, VDI).
 You will need to use the following private key:
    - [fuse.pem](./fuse.pem) if using a Mac.